“Ní Churreáin often captures a whole world of cultural and historical implications in a single, simple, but metaphorically rich image.”The Yale Review

 About the Poet

 Annemarie Ní Churreáin is a poet and writer from Donegal, Ireland.
 Her debut collection Bloodroot (Doire Press, 2017) was shortlisted for the Shine Strong Award for best first collection in Ireland and for the 2018 Julie Suk Award in the U.S.A.
-She is the recipient of literary fellowships from Akademie Schloss Solitude, Jack Kerouac House Orlando, and Hawthornden Castle Scotland.
+She is the recipient of literary fellowships from Akademie Schloss Solitude and Hawthornden Castle Scotland.
 In 2016, Annemarie was the recipient of a Next Generation Artists Award from the Arts Council of Ireland.